 The main way of contributing to an open-source project that is hosted on GitHub is via a pull request.
 A pull request says, “Here are some changes that I have made in my copy.
-Please incorporate them into the main version of the program.”
+Please incorporate them into the main version of the project.”

 Contents: